cortex-js/cortexjs.io/docs/compute-engine/api.md

 </MemberCard>

-### BoxedExpression
+### Expression

 :::info[THEORY OF OPERATIONS]

-The `BoxedExpression` interface includes the methods and properties applicable to all kinds of expression.
+The `Expression` interface includes the methods and properties applicable to all kinds of expression.
 For example it includes `expr.symbol` which only applies to symbols or `expr.ops` which only applies to function expressions.

-When a property is not applicable to this `BoxedExpression` its value is `undefined`.
+When a property is not applicable to this `Expression` its value is `undefined`.
 For example `expr.symbol` for a `BoxedNumber` is `undefined`.

 This convention makes it convenient to manipulate expressions without